rust-unofficial/patterns/idioms/coercion-arguments.md

 curious has three consecutive vowels!
 ```

 However, this example will not run when our function is declared with an argument type `&String`.
 This is because string slices are a `&str` and not a `&String`.
-One way you can think about why this is the case: to have a `&String` you will need a reference to a `String` object which requires three things: a pointer to your data, the length of your data, and how much capacity you have left to insert new data.
-This last entry doesn't make much sense when you are talking about string slices.
-A string slices only cares about a window of your data, needing only: a pointer to your data, and the length of your data slice.

 ## See also